 Overall, backpacking in Peru is generally safe though there are some things to be aware of before visiting.

-Tip: A money belt is perfectly designed to keep your cash and other valuables safe and out of sight when you are backpacking Peru.
+Tip: A money belt is perfectly designed to keep your cash and other valuables safe and out of sight when you are traveling in Peru.

 A bit of common sense is to avoid walking the streets at night on your own and stay away from dodgy neighborhoods.